lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * Encourage them to devote additional time to prayer and study of the scriptures, especially the Book of Mormon.

   * Organize a missionary preparation course.
+This can be done at the ward or stake level.
+Helpful resources can be found in the Missionary Preparation teacher manual.

 Family members and leaders encourage senior members to consider senior missionary service.
 This may include helping them: